 Tip 9: Get New Gear

 You might find that some new shoes and/or sportswear help you get back into the running groove.
-While many people are rightly turning away from consumerism as a means to happiness, it’s also true that refreshing your wardrobe and look can help give you energy and motivation.
+While many people are rightly turning away from consumerism as a means to happiness, it’s also true that refreshing your wardrobe and looks can help give you energy and motivation.

 You don’t have to get rid of your old gear if it still fits and feels good, but buy yourself one or two new pieces, particularly shoes.
 Having several pairs of running shoes is a good idea anyway as it means your feet will be supported in different ways, reducing the chance of injury.